 Non-invasive sclerotherapy treatment in a safe environment

 Although they are more common on the lower limbs, telangiectasias can appear on the cheeks, nose, forehead and chin.
-Couperose, a symptom of rosacea, is a form of varicose vein affecting the capillary vessels and microcirculation in the face.
+Couperose, a symptom of rosacea, is a dilation of the capillary vessels and microcirculation in the face.

-Several factors may cause the appearance of telangiectasias such as heredity, sensitive and fair skin, continuous exposure to pollution and temperature changes.
-Gender may also be a cause, as couperose is more frequent in women.
+Several factors may cause the appearance of telangiectasias such as heredity, sensitive and fair skin, continuous exposure to pollution, smoking, temperature changes as well as sex, as couperose ismore frequent in women.

 Consulting a physician trained in phlebology and choosing injection treatments are an excellent way to control couperose.